Please note that the copy function is not enabled for this field.

 Description of intervention(s) / exposure

-Behaviour - Mental Health First Aid and Relationship Building Training
+BEHAVIORAL - Mental Health First Aid and Relationship Building Training

-Behaviour - Mental Health First Aid
+BEHAVIORAL - Mental Health First Aid

 Experimental: Mental Health First Aid and Relationship Building Training (MHFA+RBT) - Mental Health First Aid training in conjunction with Relationship Building Training.

-Active Comparator: Mental Health First Aid (MHFA only) - Mental Health First Aid training alone.
+Active comparator: Mental Health First Aid (MHFA only) - Mental Health First Aid training alone.

-Behaviour: Mental Health First Aid and Relationship Building Training
+BEHAVIORAL: Mental Health First Aid and Relationship Building Training

 Relationship Building Training (RBT) is a 2 hour training session conducted live over zoom, that aims to equip business advisors the communications skills they need to enhance trustworthiness and quality of the relationship with their clients.